 History

-Serving Wallingford since 1949
+Serving the Wallingford community since 1949

 The Wilmot Memorial Library opened Sept.
-10, 1949 in a house donated by Alice Wilmot Dennis in memory of her sister, Florence Wilmot Metcalf.
-The branch moved to remodeled quarters in a former police and fire station in 1985 and was renamed the Wallingford-Wilmot Library.
+10, 1949 in a converted house.
+Alice Wilmot Dennis donated the house in memory of her sister, Florence Wilmot Metcalf.

-The branch shared its new space with the 45th Street Clinic, which eventually expanded and asked the library to relocate.
+In 1985, the branch moved to remodeled quarters in a former police station.
+It was renamed the Wallingford-Wilmot Library.
+The Wallingford branch shared its new space with the 45th Street Clinic.
+The clinic eventually expanded and asked the library to relocate.

 Architecture